 People use the phrase bartender certification in two ways.
 The first is in reference to a document a bartending school issues you after completing their course.
 The second is in reference to a document your local city, country, or state requires you have to tend bar.

 Ideally, your bartending school fully prepares you for the job market beyond bartending 101, by including any required local certification, license, or permit in their course.
-Along with all the bartender duties you need to know.
+Along with all the bartender duties you need to know like drinks every bartender should know and what a well drink is.
 But that’s not always the case.

 How Do You Get Certified to Be a Bartender?